About AML

 The first phase of treatment, called induction therapy, is usually the strongest against blasts.

 The goal of induction therapy is to achieve complete remission.
-Complete remission, or remission for short, describes the absence of signs and symptoms of AML.*
+Complete remission, or remission for short,

-Continued treatment for AML
+Continued treatment

 Your healthcare team will decide if treatment after remission is necessary